web-platform-tests/rfcs/rfcs/interop_2023.md

 The Interop 2023 effort is subject to the [WPT code of conduct](https://github.com/web-platform-tests/wpt/blob/master/CODE_OF_CONDUCT.md).

-The [WPT core team](https://github.com/orgs/web-platform-tests/teams/wpt-core-team/) is not expected to be involved beyond this RFC, but could in exceptional cases intervene via the RFC process to amend the governance.

 ### Proposals

 During the proposals period (September 15 to October 15), proposals are submitted as issues in the [Interop 2023 repo](https://github.com/web-platform-tests/interop-2023).
 A proposal should be as specific as reasonably possible, but multiple proposals may be grouped later in the selection process.